REDs Explained: Support Team

 Who's At Risk?

-REDs can affect any one who exercises without enough rest or nutrition, but some people are at greater risk than others.
+REDs can affect any one who exercises without enough rest or nutrition, but some populations are at greater risk than others.
 These include:

-Those participating in endurance sports or activities demanding high training volumes, such as running, triathlon, swimming, cycling, gymnastics, and dance
+Athletes in high-training-volume or endurance-based sports, such as running, triathlon, swimming, cycling, gymnastics, and dance

-Young athletes whose bodies are still growing and developing
+Young athletes, whose bodies are still growing and have higher energy needs

 Did You Know?